edgedb/edgedb/docs/datamodel/index.rst

 * :ref:`schema attribute definitions <ref_datamodel_attributes>`
 * :ref:`function definitions <ref_datamodel_functions>`

-There is also a special type ``anytype`` used to define polymorphic parameters in functions and operators:
+There are also a special types ``anytype`` and ``anytuple`` used to define polymorphic parameters in functions and operators:

 .. eql:type:: anytype

     :index: any anytype

     Generic type.

+.. eql:type:: anytuple

+    :index: any anytuple

+    Generic :eql:type:`tuple`.

 .. _ref_datamodel_inheritance: